 Destination Riverland was established in October 2011 and immediately set about developing a 3 year Strategic Plan to grow tourism and boost our economy by increasing visitor numbers to this great river tourism region.

-Our volunteer Board is currently chaired by Deb Alexander, and comprises seven local business leaders from across our region.
-Our board members are: Brenton Pankhurst, Miriam Griffen, Matt Major, Jenny Semmler, Liz Frankel, Frances Asher and Lynda Schenk.
+Our volunteer Board is currently chaired by Brenton Pankhurst, and comprises seven local business leaders from across our region.
+Our board members are: Deb Alexander, Miriam Griffen, Andrew Caire, Liz Frankel, Frances Asher, Markos Stavrou and Lynda Schenk.

 Destination Riverland have a strong working partnership with the SA Tourism Commission and the four Councils that cover the Riverland tourism region.
 Our industry partners are growing as we work to support tourism operators by promoting the four major experiences that the region offers — food and wine, river and nature, history and heritage and art and culture.
 Destination weddings, backpacking and bird watching are growing markets for the region and they add to our already strong markets for water sports, golfing, house boating, canoeing, fishing and camping.

 Destination Riverland was founded by the four Councils in the Riverland Tourism Region together with Regional Development Australia (RDA) Murraylands and Riverland who were determined to ensure that our proud river towns and tourism operators benefit from the presence of an independent regional tourism body.
 The four Councils provide the foundation funding that enables Destination Riverland to build new funding partnerships.

 Destination Riverland is grateful to the RDA and the Councils of:

 - Renmark Paringa, Mayor Neil Martinson